Enderby, BC named Canada's Most Active Community

 "On behalf of Enderby, I want to thank ParticipACTION for putting on this challenge and spearheading getting our nation moving," said Greg McCune, Mayor of Enderby.
 "It has been exciting to watch our already lively community band together to encourage, support and engage in the challenge.
 The stories and testimonials have been heartwarming.
 I look forward to the positive impact being Active in Enderby will have on our citizens of all ages in the months and years to come."

-For their inspiring run and efforts to engage their community, Mission, BC was awarded the BC Community Award and received $10,000 toward local physical activity and sports initiatives.
-There were also five regional winners – Amqui, QC; Gamètì, NT; Harvey, NB; Headingley, MB; and Marathon, ON – which will be awarded $20,000 each.
+- Marathon, ON tracked 1,868,401 total physical activity minutes through various events that encouraged activity and socialization like Game Day, the Marathon Annual School Pow Wow, and the Children's Elementary School Road Race.
+Prize money has been earmarked for various initiatives, including refurbishing existing equipment and active transportation.

+"Sport builds confidence, self-esteem and friendship.
+It also keeps people healthy, and contributes to better mental health and resilience," said the Honourable Kirsty Duncan, Minister of Science and Sport.
+"It's great to see that so many communities took part in this challenge to encourage Canadians to stay active and participate in sport."

-The inaugural Challenge might be over but sitting less and moving more doesn't have to!
+The inaugural challenge might be over but sitting less and moving more doesn't have to!
 Since everything gets better when you get active, individuals can continue to track their physical activity minutes on the ParticipACTION app for a chance to be entered into individual weekly, monthly and quarterly draws for great prizes.
-The Challenge will be back spring 2020 with another chance for a community to be named Canada's Most Active Community.
+The Challenge will be back spring 2020 with another chance for a community to be named Canada's Most Active Community and take home the grand prize.
 For more information, please visit participACTION.com/challenge.

 The ParticipACTION Community Better Challenge is supported by the Government of Canada, the Government of B.C., the Ontario Trillium Foundation and national media partner Corus.